 Masai Mara Budget Safari Cost

 Our safari was shared with another couple in a minibus (different from the vehicle above) and the total cost came up to $330 each.
-This includes the extra 24hr entrance fee we paid in error (minus the reimbursement).
+This includes the extra 24-hour entrance fee we paid in error (minus the reimbursement).
 East African safaris tend to be quite expensive, so we were happy to have found something within this range.

 I am always excited to go on a safari.
-So far, I have been to the Ranthambore National Park in India, Kruger National Park in South Africa, Pendjari National Park in the Benin Republic and the Serengeti, Lake Manyara, Ngorogoro Crater and Tarangire National Parks in Tanzania.
+So far, I have been to the Ranthambore National Park in India, Kruger National Park in South Africa, Pendjari National Park in the Benin Republic and the Serengeti, Lake Manyara, Ngorongoro Crater and Tarangire National Parks in Tanzania.
 I am glad I get to add Masai Mara to this growing list.

 In the future, I hope to go on a Gorilla Trek in either Uganda or Rwanda.
 Now that I am in East Africa, this dream of mine seems within reach than ever before.
 If you’ve been to any of the places, including the Masai Mara, please share your experiences with me in the comment section below.